ian-branum/image-recognition-with-synthetic-training-data/README.md

 ## Model Training and Analysis
 I trained the model both with the Microsoft COCO data set as a base, to take advantage of transfer learning, and with random weights.
 I was worried that the COCO weights might poison the experiment so I ran it for one epoch and then evaluated.
 It did horribly, scoring a precision of 0.16 against validation data and .01 against the test data.
 This convinced me that I could use transfer learning safely, but I ran both ways regardless.
 Table 1 summarizes the results.
 I chose precision as the metric as it is as good as any and I do not have a use case requiring a specific metric.
 Had I included pedestrians I might have focused on recall, as missing a pedestrian might be disastrous.
 For now, precision it is.

 First, I looked at the average precision scores on the train and validation sets.
 Really, this is only slightly interesting -- who cares if a model trained on synthetic data can predict against synthetic data -- but is important to inspect to ensure that the model is not over-fitting.
-Validation precision scores are always within .01 of training so no over-fitting is occuring, even after 25 epochs.
-This suggests that a LOT of training epochs could be sustained, but I ran out of time.
+Validation precision scores were always within .01 of training so no over-fitting is occuring, even after 25 epochs.
+This suggests that a LOT of training epochs could be sustained.
+Table 1 summarizes the results.

->Average precision scores against training and validation data
+>Table 1 - average precision scores against training and validation data

 | Epochs | COCO  |   Train   |   Val     |
 |:------:|:-----:|:---------:|:---------:|